Scotland at the FIFA World Cup: 2010s

-After a narrow failure to qualify for UEFA Euro 2008, George Burley was hired as the new Scotland manager.
+After a narrow failure to qualify for UEFA Euro 2008, George Burley was hired as the new manager.
 He was criticised by the media after the team lost their first 2010 FIFA World Cup qualification match against Macedonia.
 After Scotland lost their fourth match 3–0 to the Netherlands, captain Barry Ferguson and goalkeeper Allan McGregor were excluded from the starting lineup for the following match against Iceland due to a "breach of discipline".
-Despite winning 2–1 against Iceland, Scotland suffered a terrible 4–0 defeat by Norway in the following qualifier, which left Scotland effectively needing to win their last two games to have a realistic chance of making the qualifying play-offs.
-Scotland defeated Macedonia 2–0 in the first of those two games, but were eliminated by a 1–0 loss to the Netherlands in the second game.
+Despite winning 2–1 against Iceland, Scotland suffered a terrible 4–0 defeat by Norway in the next qualifier, and effectively needed to win their final two games to have a realistic chance of making the qualifying play-offs.
+They defeated Macedonia 2–0, but were eliminated by a 1–0 loss to the Netherlands in the last game.
 Burley was sacked after a 3–0 friendly defeat by Wales soon afterwards.

 Craig Levein replaced Burley, but he left following a poor start to 2014 FIFA World Cup qualification, having taken just two points from four games.
-Gordon Strachan was appointed Scotland manager in January 2013, but defeats in his first two competitive matches meant that Scotland were the first UEFA team to be mathematically eliminated from the 2014 World Cup.
-Scotland finished their qualification section by winning three of their last four matches, including two victories against Croatia.
+Gordon Strachan was appointed manager in January 2013, but defeats in his first two competitive matches meant that Scotland were the first UEFA team to be mathematically eliminated from the 2014 World Cup.
+Scotland finished by winning three of their last four matches, including two victories against Croatia, placing fourth in the group when fifth or sixth looked likely (they thus maintained a record of never having finished in the lowest two places of any World Cup qualification group).

 In qualification for the 2018 FIFA World Cup, Scotland were drawn in the same group as England, facing their rivals in a competitive fixture for the first time since 1999.
-On 11 November 2016, England beat Scotland 3–0 at Wembley.
-The return match saw Leigh Griffiths score two late free-kicks to give Scotland a 2–1 lead, but Harry Kane scored in added time to force a 2–2 draw.
-A draw in Slovenia in the final game of the group ended Scottish hopes of a play-off position, and Strachan subsequently left his position by mutual consent.
+On 11 November 2016, England won 3–0 at Wembley; the return match in June 2017 saw Leigh Griffiths score two late free-kicks to give Scotland a 2–1 lead, but Harry Kane scored in added time to force a 2–2 draw.
+A draw away to Slovenia in the final game of the group ended Scottish hopes of a play-off position, and Strachan subsequently left his position by mutual consent.

 2020s

 Steve Clarke was appointed Scotland manager in May 2019.
 After qualifying for UEFA Euro 2020, their first major tournament since the 1998 World Cup, Scotland finished second in Group F of 2022 FIFA World Cup qualification.
-This progressed the team into the play-offs, where they lost 3–1 Ukraine in a semi-final at Hampden.
+This progressed the team into the play-offs, where they lost 3–1 to Ukraine in a semi-final at Hampden.

+In their 2026 World Cup qualification group Scotland drew with Denmark away, beat Belarus twice and Greece at home.
+A defeat in Greece endangered their chances of winning automatic qualification, but Denmark being held to a draw by Belarus kept their hopes alive.
+Scotland then beat Denmark 4–2 at home in the last match of the section to qualify for their ninth World Cup finals, and their first since 1998.